Marcus D'Amico: Tales of the City

 Despite the success of his performance as Michael "Mouse" Tolliver in Tales of the City, D'Amico did not appear in the 1998 sequel More Tales of the City.
 (The role was recast with Paul Hopkins, who went on to appear in Further Tales of the City in 2001.)
 According to author Armistead Maupin:

 Despite the rumors, it is not true that Marcus D'Amico wasn't invited back because of issues surrounding his sexuality.
 The production team met Marcus and he expressed "ambivalence" about returning to the role of Mouse.
 The director felt it was important to find someone who would enthusiastically embrace the role.

 D'Amico himself had referred to his past work on the Tales of the City miniseries as "Exhausting, enlightening and challenging."

 When asked about fears of typecasting after appearing in the Angels in America stage play and the Tales of the City TV series, D'Amico stated in 2003, "I did get typecast in gay roles but it now no longer worries me."

 Death

 On 16 December 2020, D'Amico died of pneumonia at his home in Oxfordshire, England, aged 55.
-He was survived by his mother, two sisters, a half-brother, and a son and daughter.